-A simple procedure for writing Lewis structures is given in a previous article entitled “Lewis Structures and the Octet Rule”.
-Relevant worked examples were given in the following articles: Examples #1, #2, #3 and #4.
+A simple procedure for writing Lewis Structures was given in a previous article entitled “Lewis Structures and the Octet Rule”.
+Several worked examples relevant to this procedure were given in previous posts please see the Sitemap - Table of Contents (Lewis Electron Dot Structures).

 Step 1: The central atom will be the S atom since it is the less electronegative.
 Connect the atoms with single bonds:

-Step 2: Calculate the # of electrons in p bonds (multiple bonds) using formula (1) in the article entitled “Lewis Structures and the Octet Rule”.
+Step 2: Calculate the # of electrons in p bonds (multiple bonds) using formula (1) :

 Where n in this case is 4 since SO3 consists of four atoms.

 Step 3 & 4: One double bond must therefore be placed through the 3 S-O bonds.
-Therefore, the Lewis structures for SO3 are as follows:
+Therefore, the Lewis structures of SO3 are as follows:

 The above simple procedure for drawing Lewis electron dot structures is also shown in the following video:

 - G.N.
 Lewis, J.A.C.S, 38, 762-785, (1916)